tudurom/bsc-thesis/main.typ

   - Calculation of hash (hash function detects hash of bugged compiler, replaces it with the legitimate one)
   - Output of hash (print operations are bugged)

-  Those three places might be bugged, but an attacker cannot make a general bug.
+  Those three places might be bugged, but an attacker cannot make a general bug (cannot test for function equivalence).
   Therefore, a party can make a private implementation of a verifier program (i.e. alternative to `gorebuild`) that can, for example, make simple transformations to the input and output, and use a hand-made hash implementation.